Caught On Camera: Innocent Children Caught In Middle Of Brazen Shooting In The Bronx

 NEW YORK (CBSNewYork) — Disturbing video captures a brazen shooting in the Bronx, showing the moment a gunman opens fire at another man in close range.

-A gunman appears to ambush his target in the middle of a Mount Eden street, and two innocent children are caught in the commotion.READ MORE: 2 Critically Hurt In Moped Crash In Brooklyn
+A gunman appears to ambush his target in the middle of a Mount Eden street, and two innocent children are caught in the commotion.READ MORE: Annual Juneteenth Festival In Bedford-Stuyvesant Takes On New Meaning In 2021

 Video shows a man in red running for his life down the sidewalk.
 Terrified bystanders duck for cover, and the man topples over two young children instead.